laravel/docs/seeding.md

 <a name="muting-model-events"></a>
 ### Muting Model Events

-While running seeds, you may want to prevent models from firing events.
+While running seeds, you may want to prevent models from dispatching events.
 You may achieve this using the `WithoutModelEvents` trait.
-When used, the `WithoutModelEvents` trait ensures no model events get fired, even if additional seed classes are executed via the `call` method:
+When used, the `WithoutModelEvents` trait ensures no model events are dispatched, even if additional seed classes are executed via the `call` method:

     <?php